 The draft Local Government Regulations Amendment Regulations 2024 (the Draft Regulations), which will give effect to these reforms, have been released for public consultation.
-The Department of Local Government, Sport and Cultural Industries (DLGSC)

-have requested comment by 8 May.
-Information is available on the DLGSC website, including a copy of the Draft Regulations and a DLGSC Consultation Paper.
+The Department of Local Government, Sport and Cultural Industries (DLGSC) have requested comment by 8 May.
+Information is available on the DLGSC website, including a copy of the Draft Regulations and a DLGSC Website, including a